qdm12/gluetun-wiki/faq/healthcheck.md

 This internal healthcheck runs on different periods:

-- if the previous check failed, it runs again after 1 second.
+- if the previous check failed, it retries directly after, increasing the request timeout by 2 seconds each time, up to 10 seconds.
 - if the previous check succeeded, it runs again after 5 seconds.

 This healthcheck keeps a state of the health status which is accessible through an HTTP health server listening on the address specified by `HEALTH_SERVER_ADDRESS`, which defaults to `127.0.0.1:9999`.